-Fortunately, quality guitars are available in ½ and ¾ sizes at inexpensive prices.
+Quality guitars are available in ½ and ¾ sizes at inexpensive prices.
 This page will provide you with guitar recommendations according to your student’s age range.
 For kids ages 4-6, we recommend ½ size guitars, for kids ages 7-10, we recommend ¾ size guitars, and for kids ages 11 and up, we recommend full size guitars.

 We try to highlight the very best in guitars and related equipment, hoping to keep you up-to-date on where you can find the best “bang for your buck” gear on the market.
 Our goal is simply to help you locate the best equipment at the best prices – quickly and easily!

 Ages 11 and up

 Yamaha CGS102A Half-Size Classical Guitar

 This guitar is easy for a very young child to hold and play.
 Highly recommended for kids aged 4-6.

 Electric short scale guitars are great for kids.
 Note: A Guitar amp is required for electric guitars.

 This nylon string guitar is easy for a child to hold and play.
 A good choice for kids who may have sensitive fingers.

 Oscar Schmidt OG1 3/4 Size Acoustic Guitar